 Interstate Blood Bank companies have 26 plasmapheresis centers to choose to donate plasma in exchange for money.
 The plasma centers are identified under Plasma Biological Services, Bio-Blood Components, and Interstate Blood Bank.

 Donating with Interstate Blood Bank, you can earn up to $50 for the first five donations and can donate up to twice per week.
-A minimum of 48 hours intervals per donation is required.
+A minimum of 48-hour intervals per donation is required.
 Although the minimum wait time is longer by 24 hours, they will still stick to the 48-hour rule.

-Interstate Companies are located in Illinois, Indiana, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, Wisconsin.
+Interstate Companies are located in Illinois, Indiana, Kentucky, Michigan, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, and Wisconsin.
 Most of their centers are open 6 days per week and closed on Sundays.

 It is better to contact your nearby plasma bank and ask about the compensation structure, operating hours, and qualifications to donate plasma.